jajuanjones/sample-jam-client/README.md

 ## The Development Process

 I developed this app over the course of about a few weeks with the help of peers and other knowledgable developers.
-After meeting MVP in about 3-4 days, working on necessary CRUD features.
-I began implementing stretch goals that I had established for myself.
+After meeting MVP in about a week and a half, working on necessary CRUD features, I began implementing stretch goals that I had established for myself.
 This app is meant to mirror popular forums like reddit that offers a place where people who want a center of information and discussion involving music, as well as SoundCloud, which allows users to upload their own music.

-The hardest part of developing this application was creating that second portal for our "Members".
-I had to go back to the drawing board to even restructure my ERD to make sure I had the most optimal solution to the problem.
-Now the app is fully fledged with the ability to create an account or login as a member or a user, which gives whoever is using the app certain features that the other doesn't have.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).